 Welcome to Acorn Retreat

 ‘Unique’ describes Acorn Retreat.
 Quality self catering cottage-style apartment designed for two set in a wild life haven of 10 acres with landscaped grounds and lakes.
 Bordered by the River Bray and surrounded by woodland.

-Fully equipped kitchen including gas hob and oven, microwave, dishwasher, washing machine, dryer, hairdryer, en suite bathroom with electric shower, sink and WC, hot water, heated towel rails, electric heaters and open flame gas fire, private designated Super-fast WiFi connection, Smart phones set to WiFi for reception and calls, Smart TV (Amazon and Netflix enabled), Sky TV, Sky Sports and Sky Cinema, radio, books, wide range of games and information books and brochures.
+Fully equipped kitchen including gas hob and oven, microwave, dishwasher, washing machine, dryer, hairdryer, iron and board, en suite bathroom with electric shower, sink and WC, hot water, heated towel rail, electric heaters and open flame gas fire, private designated Super-fast WiFi connection, Smart phones set to WiFi for reception and calls, Smart TV (Amazon and Netflix enabled), Sky TV, Sky Sports and Sky Cinema, radio, books, wide range of games, information books and brochures.
 Electric charging point for electric cars.
 Type 2 or 7 kW or 32A charger.

-For nature lovers we have for your enjoyment binoculars, bat detectors, moth trap, a hide for wildlife watching and for the sporty there is available fishing for wild trout, bikes to borrow (Tarka Trail), surf boards (not far is the famous surfing beach of Croyde), trail maps and the south west coastal path with breathtaking views starts just a few miles away.
+For nature lovers we have for your enjoyment binoculars, bat detectors, moth trap, a hide with scope for wildlife watching, wildlife camera.
+For the sporty there is available fly fishing only for wild Brown trout on the lakes and in the river.
+Lots of trails to walk on Exmoor plus the South West coastal path with breathtaking views starts just a few miles away.
 Or sit and relax in your own elevated private garden or in the grounds at the many picnic tables found by the lakes and the river.
-Deep in the grounds we keep a few beehives so can offer a half hour beekeeping session, full bee suits available.
+Deep in the grounds we keep a few beehives and offer a half hour beekeeping session, full bee suits available.

 In The Area